avdosev/habr_app/README.md

 # Visual customization

+* light and dark themes of the app select of a specific mode:
+  * constant (dark or light)
+  * system theme
+  * from time to time
 * font size
 * text alignment
 * line spacing
 * code styles
-  * selection of a specific mode
+  select of a specific mode:
   * dark mode coloring
   * light mode coloring
+  * app used theme

 ## Screenshots